textcreationpartnership/A00229/README.md

 ##Content Summary##

 #####Front#####
-Articles to be enquired of within the dioces of Norwiche, in the metropoliticall visitation of the m
+ARTICLES to be enquired of within the Dioces of Norwiche, in the Metropoliticall visitation of the m
 #####Body#####

-Articles to be enquired of within the dioces of Norwiche, in the metropoliticall visitation of the m
+1. Instructions to the Commissioners for the dioces of Norwiche.

+1. Articles to be inquired of.

 #####Back#####
-Articles to be enquired of within the dioces of Norwiche, in the metropoliticall visitation of the m **Types of content**
+Imprinted at London by Reginald Wolfe.Anno Domini.
+M. D. LX VII.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!